Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     L = \left( \frac{L' + 0.099}{1.099}\right) ^{\frac{1}{0.45} }\text{, for } L' \ge 0.081

 Please note that while Rec.
-709 is defined as the default transfer function by the :ref:`itu2020` standard, in practice this colorspace is often used with the :ref:`xf-smpte-2084`.
+709 is defined as the woke default transfer function by the woke :ref:`itu2020` standard, in practice this colorspace is often used with the woke :ref:`xf-smpte-2084`.
 In particular Ultra HD Blu-ray discs use this combination.

 The luminance (Y') and color difference (Cb and Cr) are obtained with